kyletimmermans/shell-color-prompt-tool/README.md

 > [!NOTE]
 > * #### You don't need to add a newline character at the beginning of your prompt for spacing between actual prompts, one will be added for you.
 Same with a space after the prompt so there's space between the prompt and inputted commands, one will automatically be added for you.
 This feature can be disabled with the --no-extras flag
 > * #### If you want to use the --comment-out or --omz flags, you must have 'gawk' and 'gsed' installed.
 On Mac, you'll need to install both.
 On Linux, you just need gawk, as gsed should already be your default sed version
-> * #### --comment-out and --omz can break the config if the variables that are getting commented out, are defined within things like if-statements
+> * #### --comment-out and --omz can break the config if the variables that are getting commented out, are defined within things like if-statements or case-statements
-> * #### For the actual prompt string in the .zshrc/.bashrc file, some text editors like Sublime Text will show the ANSI escape characters like "\e[0;30m" as "<0x1b>".
+> * #### For the actual prompt string in the .zshrc / .bashrc file, some text editors like Sublime Text will show the ANSI escape characters like "\e[0;30m" as "<0x1b>".
 Use a text editor like Vim to show the raw text
 > * #### Fullscreen terminals will be able to fit the spacing and styling of the interactive prompt the best
 > * #### Colors may vary from system to system.
 When using the Custom RGB option, make sure your terminal supports TRUECOLOR (See [here](https://github.com/termstandard/colors))
 > * #### If your command is too long, $RPROMPT will visually be temporarily overwritten